BrannonKLuong/Smart-Parking-Lot-Monitoring/README.md

 * **Android Communication:** An API endpoint exists for Android devices to register FCM tokens, and the backend uses the Firebase Admin SDK.
 * **Database Integration:** Vacancy events are being recorded in the PostgreSQL database.

-## Outstanding Issues

-* **Spot ID Assignment:** When adding a new spot after removing a previous one, the new spot receives the next sequential ID instead of reusing the lowest available ID.
-This is a known behavior that is currently accepted for the project's scope.

-## Known Potential Issues

-* **Backend Instability:** The backend logs occasionally show `Error in video_processor: 3` (OpenCV errors), causing the video processing thread to restart.
-While the UI remains functional due to the thread management, this indicates an underlying instability that needs further investigation and resolution for robust, long-term operation.

 ## Future Goals

 * **Android Notifications:** Implement the full logic for sending push notifications to registered Android devices when a parking spot becomes available.